bogdanvuk/phd/source/efti.rst

 .. literalinclude:: code/algorithm-metropolis-rp.py
     :caption: The pseudo-code of the :literal:`efti()` function of the |algo| algorithm when using Metropolis with multiple restarts

-Within the ``selection()`` function, the logic for selecting the less fit individual and returning to the best solution need to be implemented, as shown in the :num:`Figure #fig-selection-metropolis-rp-pca`.
+Within the ``select()`` function, the logic for selecting the less fit individual and returning to the best solution need to be implemented, as shown in the :num:`Figure #fig-selection-metropolis-rp-pca`.
 When the evolution finds a solution better then the current candidate, the selection procedure will also check if it is the overall best, and if so, store it inside ``dt_best`` variable.
 On the other hand, if mutation did not advance the fitness, the stagnation duration will be increased and the search probability will be calculated based on it using the Metropolis criterion.
 A chance will be than given to the selection procedure to terminate the search and return to the best solution overall.
 Otherwise, the less fit ``dt_mut`` individual might get selected at random with the current value of search probability.

 .. _fig-selection-metropolis-rp-pca:
 .. literalinclude:: code/selection-metropolis-rp.py
-    :caption: The pseudo-code of the :literal:`selection()` function of the |algo| algorithm  when using Metropolis with multiple restarts
+    :caption: The pseudo-code of the :literal:`select()` function of the |algo| algorithm  when using Metropolis with multiple restarts

 .. _sec-partial-reclass: